Mid-Plains United Way, Inc.

 Section 1.
 Annual Meeting or Special Meeting of Members.

 First: There shall be an annual meeting of the members each year at such time and place as determined by the President.
 The purpose of the meeting shall be for receiving reports and transacting such other business presented at the meeting.
 After such business has taken place, the annual meeting shall be closed and the regular meeting of the Corporation shall take place.

-Second: A quorum for an annual or special meeting of the members of the Corporation shall consist of a simple majority of elected Board members present for the transaction of any business; provided however, that due notice of the time and place of such meeting has been given to all members of the Board.
+Second: A quorum for an annual or special meeting of the Corporation shall consist of a simple majority of elected members of the Board; provided however, that due notice of the time and place of such meeting has been given to all members of the Board.
 The action of the majority of such number of Trustees constituting a quorum shall be the action of the Board.